-If it’s the first situation – simple dishonesty and negotiation tactics – you need to consider whether you can afford to be paid less than 100% of the contract fee.
-It might be less expensive to “take a haircut” and accept a portion of what they promised to pay, instead of hiring a lawyer to fight over the precise balance.
+If it's the first situation (simple dishonesty and negotiation tactics) consider whether you can afford to be paid less than 100% of the contract fee.
+It might be less expensive to "take a haircut" and accept a portion of what they promised to pay, instead of hiring a lawyer to fight over the precise balance.
 But see below for other possibilities.

-If it's the second situation – an allegation that you did something wrong – take the high road.
-Most often, homeowners will withhold payment when they perceive that you didn't do what you promised -- you took longer than you said you would, you used inferior materials, or your work was somehow faulty.
+If it's the second situation (an allegation that you did something wrong) take the high road.
+Most often, homeowners will withhold payment when they perceive that you didn't do what you promised, took longer than you said you would, used inferior materials, or somehow failed to meet expectations.
 Offer to visit the home and inspect the situation.
-If you really did make an error, see if you can correct it without expending a great deal of additional resources, or perhaps compensate by doing some other handy work around the house.
-The good word of mouth from a consumer who sees your good faith effort to correct the situation will surely pay dividends for your business.
+If you really did make an error, see if you can correct it without expending a great deal of additional resources, or perhaps compensate by doing other handy work around the house.
+Good word of mouth from a consumer who sees your good faith effort to correct the situation will surely pay dividends for your business.

-If it’s the second situation – an unpaid supplier or subcontractor – put yourself in the homeowner’s shoes.
+If it's the situation of an unpaid supplier or subcontractor, put yourself in the homeowner's shoes.
 A homeowner hires a contractor to handle a job.
-Whether that’s a kitchen remodeling or a garage renovation, homeowners generally do not want to be annoyed with managing different down-chain employees.
-However, these same folks can cause problems for the homeowner if they’re unpaid, notably by filing a lien on the home.
-Generally, it’s your responsibility to manage and pay any down-chain subcontractors or suppliers that you’ve retained.
+Whether that's a kitchen remodeling or a garage renovation, homeowners generally do not want to be annoyed with managing different down-chain employees.
+However, these same folks can cause problems for the homeowner if they're unpaid, notably by filing a lien on the home.
+Generally, it's your responsibility to manage and pay any down-chain subcontractors or suppliers that you've retained.

 While sometimes you'll be able to correct whatever the homeowner's complaint is, other times, their feelings or expectations, or the amount they're withholding, will be unreasonable.
 Sometimes you'll have no control over subcontractors and suppliers who are annoying the homeowner.